Digital Video Articles, Tutorials, Guides & Q & A

 So, you have some VHS tapes to watch, either home movies or a commercial movie not available on DVD, Blu-ray or Netflix.

-Thing is you don’t have acess to VCR.
+The thing is, you don’t have access to VCR.
 Maybe you have a non-functional VCR and can’t get it repaired.

 Or it could be that you discovered some VHS tapes in your family attic and want to play them (you may not have been born when the VHS revolution was over).

-Yes, you can always go out and buy a VHS player, can’t you?
-Not really, you can’t just hop over to your neighborhood electronics store and grab one.
+Yes, you can always buy a VHS player, can’t you?
+You can’t just hop over to your neighbourhood electronics store and grab one.
+Unless, of course, you live in an area with vintage electronics stores.
 The golden age of VHS is over.
-Unless of course if you live in an area where there are vintage electronics stores.

 The fact is no new VCRs are manufactured.
 You have to make do with used units.
-They’ve become a collector’s item.
+They’re fast becoming a collector’s item.

 Any collector’s item is bound to come with a steep price tag.
 VCRs are no exception.
 As they become scarcer, their prices escalate, owing to demand.